-Manage All Health Conditions
+3. Manage Other Health Conditions

 Talk to your doctor about treating all your health conditions and any problems you have with getting a good night’s sleep.
 Sometimes, additional health issues may make it harder for you to sleep, and treating them may mean more rest for you.

-Stick to a Sleep Schedule
+4. Stick to a Sleep Schedule

-Get Regular Activity
+5. Get Regular Activity

 Any and all types of exercise are beneficial.
 RA pain and fatigue can make it harder to be active, so do what you can to keep moving.

-Talk to Your Doctor
+6. Talk to Your Doctor

 If your pain is what is keeping you up at night, it might be time to talk to your doctor about better managing your pain.
 Your treatments can be adjusted for better symptom relief, including pain and inflammation, which eventually leads to getting better sleep.

 Your doctor can prescribe a low dose type of antidepressant, such as amitriptyline, to help you sleep better.
 Other medications, such as muscle relaxers and prescription sleep aids, may also help with sleep.